 The heavier, the more embellished, and the more sumptuous the furniture pieces are, the more traditional your home space will appear.

 Furniture is designed exclusively with dark reddish mahogany wood and heavy lacquer.
 Each piece of furniture is mostly curvilinear with motifs on it.
-The curved edges, wingback style couches and chairs are a prominent feature of traditional furniture.
+The curved edges, wingback style mostly beige or brown sofas and chairs are a prominent feature of traditional furniture.

 If you cannot afford to change the entire sofas, why not start with changing the designs of the drapes and sofas in accordance with the traditional styles?